codeclimate/codeclimate-rubocop/config/contents/naming/inclusive_language.md

 Regex can be specified to identify offenses.
 Suggestions for replacing a flagged term can be configured and will be displayed as part of the offense message.
 An AllowedRegex can be specified for a flagged term to exempt allowed uses of the term.
+`WholeWord: true` can be set on a flagged term to indicate the cop should only match when a term matches the whole word (partial matches will not be offenses).

 ### Example: FlaggedTerms: { whitelist: { Suggestions: ['allowlist'] } }
     # Suggest replacing identifier whitelist with allowlist